patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
 In all of the previously discussed configurations there is a one-to-one mapping between storage media type and storage tier.
-There are situations, however, where it may be useful to configure multiple storage tiers of a particular storage type.
+There are situations, however, where it may be useful to configure multiple storage tiers of a particular media type.
 For instance,
  </p>
  </div>